 Old Fashioned Peanut Butter Balls Recipe (No Bake)

 - In a large bowl, mix together the peanut butter, graham cracker crumbs, and powdered sugar until fully combined.1½ cups creamy peanut butter, 1½ cups graham cracker crumbs, 1 cup powdered sugar

 - Use a medium cookie scoop, about 1.5 tablespoons, to measure out even amounts of the peanut butter mixture.
 Roll the mixture between your palms to form balls.

 - Melt the chocolate in the microwave on 30-second intervals, stirring between each one until fully melted.10 ounces chocolate melting wafers

 - Dip the peanut butter balls in chocolate and place on wax paper to set, sprinkle the tops with extra graham cracker crumbs or sprinkle, if desired.

 - Crunchy peanut butter may also be used.

-- Store in an airtight container in the fridge for up to 3 weeks or in the freezer for up to 3 months.
+- Store in an airtight container at room temperature for 1 week or in the fridge for up to 3 weeks.
+You can also store it in the freezer for up to 3 months.